-Strategic business relationships will be an important factor in the growth and success of Nauticus' business.
-However, there are no assurances that Nauticus will be able to identify or secure suitable business relationship opportunities in the future or Nauticus' competitors may capitalize on such opportunities before Nauticus does.
+Strategic business relationships will be an important factor in the growth and success of our business.
+However, there are no assurances that we will be able to identify or secure suitable business relationship opportunities in the future or our competitors may capitalize on such opportunities before we do.
 Moreover, identifying such opportunities could require substantial management time and resources, and negotiating and financing relationships involves significant costs and uncertainties.
-If Nauticus is unable to successfully source and execute on strategic relationship opportunities in the future, its overall growth could be impaired, and its business, prospects, financial condition and operating results could be materially adversely affected.
+If we are unable to successfully source and execute on strategic relationship opportunities in the future, our overall growth could be impaired, and our business, prospects, financial condition and operating results could be materially adversely affected.

-When appropriate opportunities arise, Nauticus has in the past, and may in the future acquire additional assets, products, technologies or businesses that are complementary to its existing business.
+When appropriate opportunities arise, we have in the past, and may in the future acquire additional assets, products, technologies or businesses that are complementary to our existing business.
 From time to time, the sellers of these assets, products and technologies or business may retain limited rights to the technology that they sell to us, which in some circumstances could allow the sellers to compete with us in a limited fashion.
-In addition to possible stockholder approval, Nauticus may need approvals and licenses from relevant government authorities for the acquisitions and to comply with any applicable laws and regulations, which could result in increased delay and costs, and may disrupt Nauticus' business strategy if it fails to do so.
-Furthermore, acquisitions and the subsequent integration of new assets and businesses into Nauticus' own require significant attention from Nauticus' management and could result in a diversion of resources from Nauticus' existing business, which in turn could have an adverse effect on Nauticus' operations and financial results.
-Acquired assets or businesses may not generate the financial results Nauticus expects.
+In addition to possible stockholder approval, we may need approvals and licenses from relevant government authorities for the acquisitions and to comply with any applicable laws and regulations, which could result in increased delay and costs, and may disrupt our business strategy if we fail to do so.
+Furthermore, acquisitions and the subsequent integration of new assets and businesses into our own require significant attention from our management and could result in a diversion of resources from our existing business, which in turn could have an adverse effect on our operations and financial results.
+Acquired assets or businesses may not generate the financial results we expect.
 Acquisitions could result in the use of substantial amounts of cash, potentially dilutive issuances of equity securities, the occurrence of significant goodwill impairment charges, amortization expenses for other intangible assets and exposure to potential unknown liabilities of the acquired business.
 Moreover, the costs of identifying and consummating acquisitions may be significant.

-Nauticus is highly dependent on the services of its senior management and other key employees and, if Nauticus is unable to attract and retain a sufficient number of qualified employees, its ability to design, manufacture and launch its products, operate its business and compete could be harmed.
+We are highly dependent on the services of our senior management and other key employees and, if we are unable to attract and retain a sufficient number of qualified employees, our ability to design, manufacture and launch our products, operate our business and compete could be harmed.

-Nauticus' success depends, in part, on its ability to retain its key personnel.
-Nauticus expects that it will be required to increase compensation levels of senior management and key employees to remain competitive with its peers.
-The unexpected loss of or failure to retain one or more of Nauticus' senior managers or other key employees could delay product development and require outsourcing to third parties, each of which in turn could adversely affect Nauticus' business.
-Nauticus' success also depends, in part, on its continuing ability to identify, hire, attract, train and develop other highly qualified personnel.
-Experienced and highly skilled employees are in high demand and competition for these employees can be intense, and Nauticus' ability to hire, attract and retain them depends on its ability to provide competitive compensation.
-Nauticus may not be able to attract, assimilate, develop or retain qualified personnel in the future, and its failure to do so could adversely affect Nauticus' business, including the execution of its strategy.
-Any failure by Nauticus' management team and Nauticus' employees to perform as expected may have a material adverse effect on Nauticus' business, prospects, financial condition and operating results.
+Our success depends, in part, on our ability to retain our key personnel.
+We expect that we will be required to increase compensation levels of senior management and key employees to remain competitive with our peers.
+The unexpected loss of or failure to retain one or more of our senior managers or other key employees could delay product development and require outsourcing to third parties, each of which in turn could adversely affect our business.
+Our success also depends, in part, on our continuing ability to identify, hire, attract, train and develop other highly qualified personnel.
+Experienced and highly skilled employees are in high demand and competition for these employees can be intense, and our ability to hire, attract and retain them depends on our ability to provide competitive compensation.
+We may not be able to attract, assimilate, develop or retain qualified personnel in the future, and our failure to do so could adversely affect our business, including the execution of our strategy.
+Any failure by our management team and our employees to perform as expected may have a material adverse effect on our business, prospects, financial condition and operating results.

-Nauticus' management as a group has limited experience in operating a public company.
+Our management as a group has limited experience in operating a public company.